Peace Building Lucien Biringanine Peace Building Lucien Biringanine

 Insights from Our VU Amsterdam Event on Sexual Violence in the DRC

-On 12 November, we hosted our long-awaited event at VU Amsterdam on the theme The Legal Perspectives on Sexual Violence as a Weapon of War.
-Through a panel discussion followed by the screening of the film Muganga l’homme qui soigne, the audience was invited to confront one of the most devastating patterns of armed conflict where sexual violence is systematically used to terrorise and fracture entire communities.
+On 12 November, we hosted an event at VU Amsterdam on The Legal Perspectives on Sexual Violence as a Weapon of War.
+Through a panel discussion and the screening of the film Muganga — Celui qui soigne, the audience was invited to reflect on the systematic use of sexual violence to terrorise and fracture communities in armed conflict.

 Read More